elunna/nerfhack-changelog/README.md

 * Removed infravision from dwarves, elves, gnomes, and orcs.

 ### Elves
-* Elves can always squeeze between two trees (xnh)
+* Elves can always squeeze between two trees (xNetHack)
 * Elves get see invisible at level 8
-* Elves can always reach Basic in enchantment spells (xnh)
+* Elves can always reach Basic in enchantment spells (xNetHack)

 ### Dwarves
-* Dwarves can always reach Skilled in pick-axe (xnh)
+* Dwarves can always reach Skilled in pick-axe (xNetHack)

 ### Gnomes
 * Gnomes are good at slipping free from grabbing attacks
-* Gnomes start with a nightvision radius of 2 (dnh)
+* Gnomes start with a nightvision radius of 2 (dNetHack)
 * Gnomes start with an interesting tool
-* Gnomes get stealth at level 5 (SLASHEM)
+* Gnomes get stealth at level 5 (SLASH'EM)
 * Gnomes get a damage bonus for shooting crossbows
 * Gnomes can always reach Skilled in crossbow
-* Gnomes can always reach Basic in club (xnh)
+* Gnomes can always reach Basic in club (xNetHack)

 ### Orcs
 * Orcs cannot successfully engrave Elbereth.
-* Orcs start with sickness potion (Spork)
+* Orcs start with sickness potion (Sporkhack)
-* Orcs get an alignment boost for cannibalism (dnh)
+* Orcs get an alignment boost for cannibalism (dNetHack)
-* Orcs can always reach Skilled in saber (xnh)
+* Orcs can always reach Skilled in saber (xNetHack)
-* orcs get a +1 bonus for each racially aligned piece of armor they wear (Evil)
+* orcs get a +1 bonus for each racially aligned piece of armor they wear (EvilHack)
 * Orcs start with -20 alignment
 * Orcs don't get penalties for attacking and murdering peacefuls, even quest guardians or leaders.
 * Orcs get alignment bonuses for attacking peaceful, helpless, or fleeing monsters.
 * No extra monsters generate peaceful than necessary.
-* Shopkeepers generate peaceful, but watchguards and watch captains will immediately pursue orcs on sight.
+* Shopkeepers generate peaceful, but watch guards and watch captains will immediately pursue orcs on sight.
 * Cross-aligned priests will generate hostile - however, priests of Moloch will generate peaceful.
-* Orcs and watchguards have a grudge vs each-other.
+* Orcs and watch guards have a grudge vs each-other.
 * Orcs love drinking blood and get an alignment bonus and exercise constitution when doing so.
 * Orcs cannot pacify or tame most monsters because they are just too evil.
 However, they do have the ability to pacify and tame a few monsters with food: goblins, wargs, trolls, ogres, and barghests.
 * The range of monsters they can tame magically is reduced to these monster types: o O T D U